Advanced Apache Configuration

 htaccess files

-When Apache processes a request, it searches for an .htaccess configuration file inside the directory that contains the requested file.
-If the .htaccess file exists and Apache can read it, Apache uses its contents to modify the configuration for the request.
+When Apache processes a file request, it searches for an .htaccess configuration file inside the file’s directory.
+If a .htaccess file exists for the directory, and Apache can read it, Apache uses the .htaccess file to modify the requested file’s configuration.
 For more information about how to use .htaccess files, read Apache’s HTTP Server Tutorial.

 1